ppjuarez/grails-3.0.9-bootstrap-adminlte/README.md

 # grails-3.0.9-bootstrap-adminlte
-Example and base project integrating Grails3.0.9 and AdminLTE Control Panel Template
+Example and base project that integrates Grails3.0.9 and AdminLTE-2.5.0 Bootstrap Control Panel Template